-The program includes latest scientific advancements in genetics, bioinformatics, and medical research, with a wide range of courses covering basic and advanced knowledge.
-It integrates multiple disciplines (genetics, molecular biology, bioinformatics, and clinical applications), ensuring a comprehensive education and career prospects.
+The program includes latest scientific advancements in molecular biology, bioinformatics, neuroscience, genetics and medical research, with a wide range of courses covering basic and advanced knowledge.
+It integrates multiple disciplines (molecular biology, gene and cell therapy, genetics, bioinformatics, neuroscience and clinical applications), ensuring a comprehensive education and career prospects.
 Information about the PhD program is publicly available on the website.